vefunder/protocol-research-review/articles/Monerium/monerium.md

 * Monerium offers a EURe stablecoin which can be on- and off-boarded using an [IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number) (International Bank Account Number).
 When registering  with Monerium you get a personal IBAN that you can fund in order to receive EURe on your on-chain wallet.
 In the same way, you can off-board EURe by funding your on-chain wallet and sending the EURe via the Monerium app to an IBAN.
 By doing that the EURe is directly burnt from your wallet.
 * Monerium is regulated as an electronic money institution (EMI) for the issuance of e-money.
-* An EMI must meet a number of regulatory requirements, such as over-collateralization with at least €350k or (whichever is more) a 2%  based on the outstanding issued amount of e-money, segregating the EMIs funds and reserves by using different custodians and investing the reserves into secure, low-risk assets denominated in euro.
+* An EMI must meet a number of regulatory requirements, such as over-collateralization of the reserves with at least €350k or (whichever is more) a 2%  based on the outstanding issued amount of e-money, segregating the EMIs funds and reserves by using different custodians and investing the reserves into secure, low-risk assets denominated in euro.
 * We identified two centralization vectors in the Monerium smart contracts that allow infinite mints of EURe.
 We communicated our concerns to the team and were able to work out solutions to mitigate these issues.
 According to Monerium, these will be implemented with high urgency in the coming weeks.

 ## What is e-money?